outreachy/website/README.md

 It's unlikely you'll need to access the Wagtail admin interface, where the local CMS content is managed.
 If you do need to access the Wagtail admin interface, go to `http://localhost:8000/admin/`.
 Use the same account you created with the `./manage.py createsuperuser` command.

-# Tour of the code base
+# Tour of the code base:

 When you first clone this project, you'll see a couple top level directories:
  * `bin`